MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

 - Samples: readers can download and run the samples.
 All samples should be complete applications or libraries.
 Where the sample creates a library, it should include unit tests or an application that lets readers run the code.

 - Snippets: illustrate a smaller concept or task.
 They compile but they are not intended to be complete applications.
+They should run correctly, but aren't an example application for a typical scenario.
+Instead, they are designed to be as small as possible to illustrate a single concept or feature.

 Code all lives in the [dotnet/samples](https://github.com/dotnet/samples) repository.
 We are working toward a model where our samples folder structure matches our docs folder structure.
 Standards that we follow are: